Trust types and codes

 Tax-free savings account (TFSA) trust

-A TFSA trust has to complete and file a T3 return if the trust meets one of the following conditions:
+A TFSA trust has to file a T3 return if the trust meets one of the following conditions:

-- If a TFSA trust carried on a business or held non-qualified investments during the tax year, the trust will be taxable to the extent of the income earned from that business or those investments (Type of trust code 320 on the T3 Return).
-For more information, see Line 23 – Non-qualified investments for TFSA, RRSP, RRIF, RDSP, and RESP trusts in Guide T4013, T3 Trust Guide.
+- If a TFSA trust carried on a business or held non-qualified investments during the tax year, the trust will be taxable to the extent of the income earned from that business or those investments (type of trust code 320 on the T3 Return).
+For more information, read Line 11 – Non-qualified investments for TFSA, RRSP, RRIF, RDSP, RESP, and FHSA trust, or disposition of interest in a partnership reported under subsection 100(1.1) of the Act in Guide T4013, T3 Trust Guide.

 - When the last holder of a TFSA dies, and the trust still exists after the exempt period, it is deemed to dispose of all its property at fair market value and immediately reacquire it at the same value on January 1 following the end of the exempt period.
-The trust loses its TFSA status, becomes a taxable inter vivos trust from that point on (Trust code 318) and is subject to the normal rules for inter vivos trusts.
+The trust loses its TFSA status, becomes a taxable inter vivos trust from that point on (type of trust code 318 on the T3 return) and is subject to the normal rules for inter vivos trusts.
 Additionally, in its first year as a taxable inter vivos trust, the trust is taxable on any income and gains earned but not distributed during the exempt period.
-For more information go to Tax-Free Savings Account.
+For more information go to Death of a tax-free savings account holder.

 -